Creating a Dementia-Friendly Environment: Designing Spaces for Safety and Comfort

 2. Smart home systems: Customisable smart home systems provide an extra layer of security by automating tasks such as locking doors or turning off appliances when not in use, reducing potential hazards.

-3. Communication aids: Simple-to-use communication tools, like picture phones or voice-activated personal assistants, help maintain and make it easier for individuals with dementia to express their thoughts and needs.
+3. Communication aids: Simple-to-use communication tools, like picture phones or voice-activated personal assistants, help maintain social connections and make it easier for individuals with dementia to express their thoughts and needs.

 These monitoring and communication tools enhance safety and ensure a better quality of life for your loved one with dementia and yourself as a carer.